PFC Ludogorets Razgrad in European football: 2013–14 Europa League round of 16 campaign

 As 2012–13 Bulgarian champions, Ludogorets qualified for the 2013–14 Champions League qualifying rounds where they entered the tournament from the second preliminary round.
 Ludogorets were drawn against Slovan Bratislava.
 In the first leg in Bratislava, they recorded a 1–2 loss against the Slovak champions, keeping poor chances to advance.
 Despite this, Ludogorets obtained their first victory in the UEFA Champions League, after a 3–0 thrashing against Slovan at the Ludogorets Arena in the return match.
 As they advanced to the next round, they were drawn against Serbian champions, Partizan Belgrade.
 After two wins of 2–1 in Razgrad and 1–0 in the second leg, they managed to qualify for the play-off stage, obtaining indirectly their very first qualification to the group stages of a European competition.
 The team was drawn against FC Basel, but lost 2–4 at the Vasil Levski National Stadium in Sofia.
 After a second 0–2 loss in Switzerland, Ludogorets were eliminated and transferred to the Europa League for the very first time in their history.

-Ludogorets were drawn in Group B of the 2013–14 Europa League, against PSV Eindhoven, Dinamo Zagreb and Chornomorets Odessa.
+Ludogorets were drawn in Group B of the 2013–14 Europa League, against PSV Eindhoven, Dinamo Zagreb and Chornomorets Odesa.
 At their debut in the competition, Ludogorets won 2–0 at Eindhoven over PSV, obtaining their first European group stages victory.
 On matchday 2, Ludogorets won 3–0 against Dinamo Zagreb, in a replay match from their previous Champions League season clash.
-On matchday 3, Ludogorets again won 1–0 against Chornomorets Odessa, becoming the first Bulgarian team to begin their group stage participation in European tournaments with three consecutive wins without conceding any goal.
+On matchday 3, Ludogorets again won 1–0 against Chornomorets Odesa, becoming the first Bulgarian team to begin their group stage participation in European tournaments with three consecutive wins without conceding any goal.
 On matchday 4, they dropped the only points in a 1–1 home draw with Chornomorets Odesa.
 On matchday 5, Ludogorets win 2-1 at Zagreb against Dinamo.
 On the last matchday, Ludogorets again won 2–0 over PSV at Sofia and qualified for the round of 32 as group winners, with 16 points, being the only Bulgarian team undefeated in UEFA Europa League group stages.
 In the round of 32, Ludogorets were drawn against Italian cup holders, Lazio.
 In the first leg, held on Stadio Olimpico at Roma, Ludogorets won 1-0, with striker Roman Bezjak scoring the winning goal in a historic win.
 At Vasil Levski National Stadium, Ludogorets hold Lazio in a 3–3 draw, after Lazio had a 2–0 lead, until Bezjak and Hristo Zlatinski scored for 2–2.
-Later, Lazio scored for 3–2, but Juninho Quixada scored the equaliser for a 4–3 aggregate win,.
+Later, Lazio scored for 3–2, but Juninho Quixada scored the equaliser for a 4–3 aggregate win.
 In the round of 16, Ludogorets hosted Spanish team Valencia, but were defeated 0–3, suffering their first defeat in the UEFA Europa League.
 In the second leg at Mestalla Stadium, Ludogorets were again defeated 0–1 by Valencia and eliminated.